Teivo Teivainen: Career

 Teivainen's career has been both international and transdisciplinary.
 In Saint Mary's University in Canada, Teivainen has held the position of Distinguished Visiting Professor in development studies.

 In Peru he has served as a visiting professor at the department of economics in the Catholic University and at the department of sociology in the National University of San Marcos.
 His first significant academic position was as a visiting scholar at the sociology department of the State University of New York at Binghamton in 1988.
 Later he served as a visiting researcher at the Fernand Braudel Center of the same university.
 Teivainen has visited universities in dozens of countries for research and academic presentations.
-During 2001-2007 he worked as a researcher for the Academy of Finland.

-Teivainen has also served in the Governing Council of the International Studies Association, which is the most important association for International Relations and as the chairperson of International Political Economy Section of the ISA.
+Teivainen has served in the Governing Council of the International Studies Association, which is the most important association for International Relations and as the chairperson of International Political Economy Section of the ISA.
 He has held different positions in other international scholarly organizations such as the Latin American Studies Association.
 At the University of California Riverside Teivainen forms part of the Advisory Board of the Institute for Research on World-Systems.
-He is also international board member of academic journals such as Critical Sociology and Globalizations.
+He is also member of the Advisory Council of the Finnish Institute of International Affairs.

 Teivainen has also worked as expert and consultant for various organizations.
 In 2006 he worked as the Deputy Chief of Mission of the European Union Election Observation Mission in Bolivia.
 Teivainen participated in the EU's election observation missions as legal expert in Ecuador in 2002 and Nicaragua in 2001.
 In addition, he served as a field observer during the two rounds of the Peruvian elections in 2001.

 In South Africa, Teivainen was team leader of an evaluation project of the Democracy and Human Rights Fund of the Finnish Foreign Ministry in 1998.
 He has held several expert positions also in Nicaragua, Peru and Brazil.
 In addition, Teivainen has evaluated projects for the Trade Union Solidarity Centre of Finland in Colombia and the Dominican Republic.
 In the early 1990s Teivainen co-ordinated a project organized by the Student Union of the University of Helsinki in El Salvador.